spiral-packages/scheduler/README.md

 ## Usage

-Create a new bootloader, for example, `SchedulerBootloader`
+Create a new bootloader, for example, `SchedulerBootloader` in your application

 ```php
 use Spiral\Boot\Bootloader\Bootloader;